Shopify/web-configs/packages/eslint-plugin/README.md

 ### Supported Typescript version

-The version range of TypeScript currently supported by this plugin is `>=3.2.1 <3.8.0`.
-This is constrained by the [@typescipt-eslint parser support](https://github.com/typescript-eslint/typescript-eslint#supported-typescript-version).
+The supported version of TypeScript is constrained by the [@typescipt-eslint parser support](https://github.com/typescript-eslint/typescript-eslint#supported-typescript-version) that is installed.

 ## Plugin-Provided Rules